 - Sexual harassment in the workplace using an IT system including solicitation, sexually explicit comments, obscene jokes or other inappropriate communications sent by email to a co-worker with the intent to exploit, seduce, humiliate, embarrass or compromise that individual.

 - Negligence or lax security habits in handling information technology that persist despite counseling by management.
 Examples of negligence include failure to protect a password and failure to install software patches or updates promptly as required.

 - Removing electronic media containing classified information from the office to work on them at home.

-- Processing classified information on a home PC or any other computer kept in an area that is not approved for secure storage, or moving a computer that has been used for classified material from a secure area to a nonsecure area.
+- Processing classified information on a home personal computer or any other computer kept in an area that is not approved for secure storage, or moving a computer that has been used for classified material from a secure area to a nonsecured area.
 (Classified files can be recovered on the hard drive even after they have been deleted or erased by the user.)

 The Next Step: Find the Right Veteran Job